RasmussenLab/PlasMAAG/README.md

 See the preprint for more information: ["Accurate plasmid reconstruction from metagenomics data using assembly-alignment graphs and contrastive learning"](https://www.biorxiv.org/content/10.1101/2025.02.26.640269v2.abstract)

 ## Quick Start :rocket:
-Clone the repository and install the package using conda (Installation on a machine with 8 threads and 32GB of RAM usually takes aroun 12 minutes):
+Clone the repository and install the package using conda (Installation on a machine with 8 threads and 32GB of RAM usually takes aroun 12 minutes + 15 minutes to download geNomad database):
 ```
 git clone https://github.com/RasmussenLab/PlasMAAG
 conda env create -n PlasMAAG --file=PlasMAAG/envs/PlasMAAG.yaml